 They then stayed on the drug for another 90 or 180 days to evaluate tolerance to the medication and the effects of treatment.

 After 90 days of treatment, the average testosterone concentration in the blood was in the usual range for 90 percent of men who used the nasal gel three times daily, compared with 71 percent of men using it twice a day.

 (This measure was in the intent-to-treat population: all subjects who received the randomized study drug and had at least one valid post-baseline efficacy measurement.)

 As a result of the study, the manufacturer’s recommended dosing is now three times a day in each nostril, for a total daily dose of 33 mg.

-Additionally, treatment also strongly improved men’s erectile function and mood, Rogol reported.
+Additionally, the treatment also strongly improved men’s erectile function and mood, Rogol reported.

-So far, no serious side effects related to the medicine occurred in either dosing group, according to the investigators.
+So far, no severe side effects related to the medicine occurred in either dosing group, according to the investigators.

 Rogol said there were few problems with tolerating the nasal gel, with a mere 3.7 percent of men receiving the three-times-daily dose ceasing use of the medication due to side effects.